fbpx

 Day 4: Florac to Les Vans via Mont Lozère

 Climbing is back on the agenda today, as we continue up the river Tarn to the pretty village of Le Pont-de-Montvert.
-Here things get a bit more severe as you climb up through the ‘broom’ scrub moorland (with its glorious yellow bloom in May/June), to the bleak Col de Finiels (1541m) in the heart of Mont Lozère.
-Your effort is rewarded with another big view and a sweeping descent, past a ski station, to Le Bleymard.
+Here things get a bit more severe as you climb up through scrub moorland (with its glorious yellow broom flowers in May/June), to the bleak Col de Finiels (1541m) in the heart of Mont Lozère.
+Your efforts are rewarded with another big-sky view and a sweeping descent, past a ski station, to Le Bleymard.

-A small climb over the Col de Tribes (1131m) takes you down to Villefort, which is dominated by a reservoir that is bisected by a railway viaduct!
-From here a small climb over the Col du Mas de l’Ayre (946m) takes you into the Ardèche and the large touristic town of Les Vans, where we spend two nights.
+A small climb over the Col de Tribes (1131m) takes you down to Villefort, which is dominated by a reservoir bisected by a railway viaduct.
+From here a small climb over the Col du Mas de l’Ayre (946m) takes you into the Ardèche and the large touristy town of Les Vans, where we spend two nights.

 Classic route: 96km with 1540m ascent [ride profile]